hgrf/racine/README.md

     make build
     make run

+### Coding style

+In order to auto-correct coding style, use:

+    make black

+In order to run this as a pre-commit hook, use:

+    pre-commit install

 ## Deployment with gunicorn and nginx

-Carry out the steps described above in order to set up the development server.
+Carry out the steps described above in order to [set up the development server](#installation-of-development-server).
 Then configure gunicorn autostart by setting up a corresponding autostart file.
 This is explained below either for upstart or for systemd.

 Please note that the app should be executed in the HTTP root, bugs should be expected when you install MSM in a subfolder.